-A risk management consultancy can be performed on organisations of any size – small, medium and large enterprises - where IT infrastructure include a combination of complex legacy systems and newer operating systems whose interoperability is not always seamless.
+We can deliver our risk management consultancy to organisations of any size – small, medium and large enterprises – and where IT infrastructure includes complex legacy systems and newer operating systems whose interoperability is not always seamless.

-It is particularly useful to public-sector organisations such as the NHS, HMRC, local councils and other government agencies that provide multiple services across different channels to diverse groups of users – the interchange of personal data across different platforms requires greater vigilance and methods of protection.
+It is beneficial to public-sector organisations such as those that engage with the NHS and HMRC, and to local councils and other government agencies that provide services across different channels to diverse groups of users – the interchange of personal data across different platforms requires greater vigilance and methods of protection.

 Why choose IT Governance?

-IT Governance specialises in providing best-practice action plans, consultancy services, risk assessment, risk management and compliance solutions with a special focus on cyber resilience, data protection, cyber security and business continuity.
+IT Governance specialises in providing best-practice action plans, consultancy services, risk assessment, risk management and compliance solutions, focusing on cyber security, cyber resilience, data protection and business continuity.

-In an increasingly punitive and privacy-focused business environment, we are committed to helping businesses protect themselves and their customers from the perpetually evolving range of cyber threats.
-Our deep industry expertise and pragmatic approach help our clients improve their defences and make key strategic decisions that benefit the entire business.
+In an increasingly punitive and privacy-focused business environment, we are committed to helping organisations protect themselves and their customers from the perpetually evolving range of cyber threats.
+Our deep industry expertise and pragmatic approach help our clients improve their defences and make critical strategic decisions that benefit the entire business.

 IT Governance is recognised under the following frameworks:

-- UK government CCS-approved supplier of G-Cloud 9 services
+- UK government CCS (Crown Commercial Service)-approved supplier of G-Cloud services.

-- Cyber Essentials Plus certified, the UK government-backed cyber security certification scheme
+- Cyber Essentials Plus, the UK government-backed cyber security certification scheme.

-- ISO 27001 certified, the world’s most recognised cyber security standard
+- ISO 27001, the world’s most recognised information security standard.

 - ISO 9001, the international standard for quality management.